 The Society was founded in 1892 as the North-Western Branch of the British Astronomical Association.
-We became independent in 1903 and are of the oldest astronomical societies in the country.
+We became independent in 1903 and are one of the oldest astronomical societies in the country.
 We aim to encourage the study of astronomy for both the newcomer and the seasoned observer alike.
 We have been custodians of the Godlee Observatory since 1946, thanks to the generosity of firstly the College of Technology, later UMIST and finally, the University of Manchester.

 We meet every Thursday at the Godlee Observatory (except when a public lecture is taking place and during Christmas/New Year week), when slide shows, digital image shows, informal talks and occasional 'workshops' take place.
 Of course the telescopes are also used, weather permitting.